countable-web/open-source-corporation/devops/DEVOPS.rst

 Scope
 -----

-This page introduces the areas we call DevOps at countable.
+This page introduces the areas we call DevOps at Countable.

 Specific Goals of DevOps
 ------------------------